One-shot acceleration of transient PDE solvers via online-learned preconditioners: Evaluation

 \section{Evaluation}

-We develop PCGBandit to work with the open source numerical simulation software OpenFOAM~\citep{jasak2007openfoam}, which itself implements numerous finite volume schemes and has been built upon by other projects such as FreeMHD~\citep{wynne2025freemhd}.
+We develop PCGBandit to work with the open-source numerical simulation software OpenFOAM~\citep{jasak2007openfoam}, which itself implements numerous finite volume schemes and has been built upon by other projects such as FreeMHD~\citep{wynne2025freemhd}.
 To evaluate our methodology, we consider the six simulations summarized in Table~\ref{tab:simulations}, all chosen largely because linear system solving forms a large part of their wallclock cost.
 Four are OpenFOAM tutorial simulations, with their resolution doubled for added difficulty: they comprise a 3D direct numerical simulation~(DNS) of divergence-free turbulence, a 2D Reynolds-averaged Navier-Stokes~(RANS) simulation of the Pitz-Daily backward-facing step, a multi-phase Stefan problem simulation, and a multi-fluid~(water and air) dam-break simulation.
 The other two are larger-scale magnetohydrodynamics simulations taken from FreeMHD's test-cases; they both model a 3D conductive flow, either through a closed channel with insulating walls~(Shercliff flow) or through a pipe in a fringing magnetic field~(fringing B-field); see \citet[Section~III]{wynne2025freemhd} for further details.
 We run the simulations for 25$\times$ the time it takes their magnetic fields to ramp up, which suffices to reach a steady-state.
-Unlike typical OpenFOAM fluid schemes, FreeMHD discretizes and solves a Poisson equation associated with a flow's electric potential, in addition to a momentum equation~\citep[Section~II]{wynne2025freemhd}.
-As shown in Figure~\ref{fig:frob}, all six of the simulations that we consider have diverse types of time-dependent variation in their linear systems.\looseness-1
+Unlike typical OpenFOAM fluid schemes, in addition to a pressure equation FreeMHD discretizes and solves a Poisson equation associated with the flow's electric potential~\citep[Section~II]{wynne2025freemhd}, which can account for a non-negligible part of the simulation's wallclock~(Table~\ref{tab:simulations}).
+As shown in Figures~\ref{fig:frob} and~\ref{fig:costs}, the six simulations we consider have diverse types of time-dependent variation in their linear systems.\looseness-1